Author: Matthew Scorer, Medical Student, Peninsula Medical School, United Kingdom, 2011.

 |Anticonvulsant hypersensitivity syndrome||

 Some racial groups are especially prone to cutaneous adverse reactions with anticonvulsants.
-Han Chinese and other South east Asians groups who have a particular HLA-B allele, HLA-B*1502 are significantly more likely to develop severe reactions such as Stevens Johnson syndrome and toxic epidermal necrolysis (TEN) with anticonvulsants.
-Testing for the particular allele prior to the commencement of an anticonvulsant may be useful in identifying patients at risk.
+Testing for a particular allele prior to the commencement of an anticonvulsant may be useful in identifying patients at risk.